 Following my graduation from Case Western Reserve, I had the distinct opportunity to work with a small start-up company (Leo Technologies) based in Denver, Colorado starting in May of 2015.
 As the design and lead algorithm development engineer, I worked to create a biometric state-dependent detection algorithm for implementation within wearable technologies.
 My time working with a small, fast paced start-up company has given me invaluable experience independently troubleshooting problems in obscure areas with little documentation for reference.
 This exposure has instilled a self-motivating drive in my work ethic, especially in areas I have yet to master.

-Case Western Reserve University - Bachelors, Mechanical engineering
+Undergraduate Degree: Case Western Reserve University - Bachelors, Mechanical Engineering

 What is your teaching philosophy?

 When teaching an individual, I like to explain problems that may seem abstract to them at first in a more tangible manner that is uniquely suited to them.
 In my experience, giving real world examples to problems is the best way to achieve this goal.
 When teaching a student, especially a new student, I believe that the best way to start is to first give the individual the chance to learn the concept in a stress-free environment, i.e. giving them plenty of time to fully understand what is being asked in a question, before going into the details about how to solve the problem.
 From my experience, a pressure free zone truly facilitates a better understanding of any concept.